jmunyan/TIM/readme.txt

     - create repo [DONE]
     - create initial project plan [DONE]
     - find free project management software and set up a project
+        - started using Jira, as it's free for single user teams, but it was a little too feature rich, might try something simpler.
         - track hours with clockify (this first hour was not tracked)
         - GitHub has some features that are free?
         - is Bitbucket free to individuals?
 Jira is, still haven't checked bitbucket